 Eat well!
-What you eat is such an important part of your recovery.
+What you eat is such an important part of your breast augmentation recovery.
 Your body will need extra protein to help you heal.
 As a general rule, keep it clean.

 Protein (to help you heal) and high fiber fruits and veggies will be your foodie best friends.

 Rally the troops!
 If you have a support network make the most of it.
 Whether it’s physical or online support.
 Call in favors to help you with whatever you need!

 Even though I’ve had a general anesthetic before I was still surprised by how tired I was the first couple of days after my breast augmentation.

 Getting my house and my mind in order went a long way to ensure my post-op experience was a positive one.

 Remember, you will feel better with each passing day.
 Remind yourself that this was a positive decision you made and a positive recovery attitude will get you back to being you in no time :)

 Thoughts from Dr. Jeremy PyleI love reading articles before Rapid Recovery was started.
 Things like: don't move to soon, don't lift your arms above your shoulders, and don't lay on your breasts all feel like appropriate advice but, it turns out, are all wrong.